BoutValentin/Svelte-AlertNotify/README.md

   - Deactivated the progress timebar on alerts
   - Choose the style of the crossclose to a round style or default style

+Version 1.0.2 :
+ - Reducing package size with reconfiguration of method
 # Demo

 See a demo of this components here : (avaible soon)